algotechniq/algotechniq.github.io/services.md

 #### Venture development

 At Algotechniq, we know that starting a new business can be overwhelming, so we offer guidance every step of the way.
-In addition to extensive knowledge of the most recent technological trends, we offer years of expertise in the electronics sector.
-We provide the expertise essential to the development of sustainable paths toward entrepreneurial success.
+In addition to extensive knowledge of the most recent technological trends, we provide the expertise essential to the development of sustainable paths toward entrepreneurial success.